GrandmaFunk/smart-clock/README.md

 Made for the [Pimoroni Unicorn Hat Mini](https://shop.pimoroni.com/products/unicorn-hat-mini).

 ## Additional Setup
-Setup will vary by device, but below are additional setup commands for Raspberry Pi Zero 2 W compatibility that may be useful in case of errors:
+Setup will vary by device, but below are additional setup commands for Raspberry Pi compatibility that may be useful in case of errors:
 ```
 # To solve the arm-linux-gnueabihf-gcc/ rpi-gpio error
 sudo apt-get install python3-dev
 # To get numpy/pandas working
 sudo apt-get install libatlas-base-dev
 ```
+A ```memos.csv``` file is needed with 2 columns: ```date``` and ```memo```.
+All days of the year should be in the date column, with the message that are to be displayed on each date in the memo column.
+For any dates which are missing messages, the previous message is used.

+## Secrets Storage
+An uncommitted ```.secrets``` directory holds the Google Authentication Credentials.